- Beginningyour Search

 - Renting inNEW YORK CITY

 The term "no-fee broker" is a contradiction - a marketing gimmick.
-When a broker helps find your apartment, there's always a fee owed to them.
+When an agent helps find your apartment, there's always a fee owed to them.
 The question is who pays it - you or the landlord?
 If the landlord plans to pay the fee, the apartment is advertised as "no-fee".
-When landlords are willing to pay the fee, they'll communicate that to every major broker so brokers will help fill their vacancies.
-Most brokers in NYC should know about and have access to all the same "no fee" rentals.
+When landlords are willing to pay the fee, they'll communicate that to every major brokerage so agents will help fill their vacancies.
+Most agents in NYC should know about and have access to all the same "no fee" rentals.

 Paying the fee on behalf of a renter is expensive.
 Often it's only done when a landlord is desperate to get his or her apartments rented, which can be a bad sign.

 The NYC rental market is generally so hot that landlords don't have trouble renting out apartments.
 This means very few of them are paying the broker's fee on your behalf.
-So if you're using a broker and limiting your choices to only "no-fee" apartments, you'll have fewer options.
+So if you're using an agent and limiting your choices to only "no-fee" apartments, you'll have fewer options.